henrikglass/shaq/docs/sel_functions.md

 ## Returning texture:
 ```
 texture load_image(str filepath)                                                 Returns a reference to a texture loaded from `filepath`
+texture load_image_ex(str filepath, i32 filter, i32 wrap)                        Returns a reference to a texture loaded from `filepath` with the given filter and wrap mode
 texture output_of(str shader)                                                    Returns a reference to a texture rendered to by the shader `shader` in this frame.
 Calling this function implicitly defines the render order.
+texture output_of_ex(str shader, i32 filter, i32 wrap)                           Returns a reference to a texture rendered to by the shader `shader` in this frame with the given filter and wrap mode.
+Calling this function implicitly defines the render order.
 texture last_output_of(str shader)                                               Returns a reference to a texture rendered to by the shader `shader` in the last frame.
+texture last_output_of_ex(str shader, i32 filter, i32 wrap)                      Returns a reference to a texture rendered to by the shader `shader` in the last frame with the given filter and wrap mode.
 ```

 ## Returning type-/namechecker error: